Skin wrinkles and blemishes

 - A combination of tailored treatments is most likely to bring the best results.

-- The role of vitamin D in the treatment of seborrhoeic keratosis looks promising, and continues to be studied.
-However, physical destruction of seborrheic keratosis continues to be the most common mode of treatment.
+- The role of vitamin D in the treatment of seborrhoeic keratoses looks promising, and continues to be studied.
+However, physical destruction of seborrheic keratoses continues to be the most common mode of treatment.
+Cryotherapy remains a fast and effective treatment but can discolor the skin and may be painful.

 - Honey is being studied for its antibacterial as well as cosmetic benefits.
 In cosmetic formulations, it may help to improve the skin's appearance and delay wrinkles.
 However, these results are anecdotal and not endorsed by the FDA.

-- Epidermal growth factor (EGF), a type of protein (or polypeptide), is also being looked at for its role in improving the appearance of aging and wrinkled skin.
+- Epidermal growth factor (EGF), a type of protein, is also being looked at for its role in improving the appearance of aging and wrinkled skin.
 EGF is found in several "cosmeceuticals," substances that are thought to provide both cosmetic and therapeutic benefits.
 These products are available without a prescription.

 - The deeper layer of the skin, which provides the support structure for the surface skin layers, loosens and unravels.
 Skin then loses its elasticity (ability to stretch and return to position).
 As a result, skin sags and forms furrows.